acarlton5/ITGv2/README.md

 - Windows: `%AppData%\obs-studio\plugin_config\rtmp-services\services.json`
 - OSX: `/Users/YOURUSERNAME/Library/Application\ Support/obs-studio/plugin_config/rtmp-services/services.json`

 **Note**: Not all versions of Linux have access to OBS with the FTL SDK built in.
-If you are on Linux and you cannot stream to Lightspeed this may be the issue
+If you are on Linux and you cannot stream to ITG this may be the issue

-Paste the below into the services array and change the url to either the IP or the hostname of your Project Lightspeed server
+Paste the below into the services array and change the url to either the IP or the hostname of your Project ITG server

 **Note**: for the url it is not prefaced by anything.
 For example, given an IP of 10.0.0.2 you would put `"url": "10.0.0.2"` You do not need to indicate a port since the FTL protocol always uses 8084
 ```json